Equivariant localizing invariants of simple varieties: Localizing and truncating invariants of simple varieties

 \subsubsection{Linearly reductive groups over fields.}

 Let $G$ be a linearly reductive affine group scheme of finite type over a field $k$.
-In concrete terms \cite[Remark 2.3]{AHR19}, such $G$ is given as follows: \begin{itemize} \item[(i)] if $\chara k = 0$, this is equivalent to saying that $G$ is an extension of a connected reductive group by a finite group, \item[(ii)] if $\chara k = p$ is positive, this is equivalent to saying that $G$ is nice, i.e. an extension of a group of multiplicative type by an étale group whose order is not divisible by $p$. \end{itemize}
+In concrete terms \cite[Remark 2.3]{AHR19}, such $G$ is given as follows: \begin{itemize} \item[(i)] if $\chara k = 0$, this is equivalent to saying that $G$ is an extension of a finite group by a connected reductive group, \item[(ii)] if $\chara k = p$ is positive, this is equivalent to saying that $G$ is nice, i.e. an extension of an étale group whose order is not divisible by $p$ by a group of multiplicative type. \end{itemize}

 In characteristic $p$, the notions of nice and linearly reductive groups coincide.
 In characteristic zero, reductive groups form a bigger class (e.g. $GL_n$ is linearly reductive but not nice).